SoftInstigate/restheart/README.md

 ## Integration Tests

-To run the integration test suite, first make sure that __mongod is running__ on localhost, on default port 27017 and without authentication enabled — i.e. no `--auth` option is specified.
+To run the integration test suite, first make sure that __mongod is running__ on `localhost`, on default port `27017` and without authentication enabled — i.e. no `--auth` option is specified.

     $ mvn verify -DskipITs=false